GabrielDCelery/personal-notes/01_project/memory-palace-normandy/mordinlab.md

 # Mordin's Lab — (Databases)

 Mordin's lab is where the precise work happens.
 He doesn't deal in rough capacity tiers — that's Pressly's job.
-Mordin knows the mechanisms.
+Mordin knows the internals.
 Why reads are fast.
 Why writes are slow.
 Why an index turns 1,000,000 comparisons into 30.
-Why Postgres needs PgBouncer when nothing else does.
+Why a write-heavy workload fills the MVCC shelf faster than vacuum can clear it.

 Maps to: **03-databases.md**

 ## Theme

 Precision.
 Mordin knows the internals — not just what the limits are, but exactly why they exist and what controls them.
+You walked in on him mid-research.
+Everything on the workstation is active.

 ## Narrative Ordering Principle

 Anchors ordered by severity — most catastrophic and irreversible first, most mechanical and fixable last.
 Mordin opens with controlled urgency and relaxes into precision as the topics become recoverable.

 1. **Wrong database pick** — irreversible, months to undo, driven by asking the wrong question.
-MongoDB because migrations are annoying.
-DynamoDB because it scales.
 The embed/reference trap.
 The access pattern lock-in.
 This is the one that keeps him up at night.
-2. **Missing index** — weeks of mystery slow queries, invisible until production, fixable in hours once found
+2. **Missing index / write amplification** — weeks of mystery slow queries, then overcorrection, then rebuild cycles.
+Fixable but only after paying the cost.
-3. **No connection pool** — Postgres forking 500 processes, 5GB gone before a query runs, fixable but only after something breaks
-4. **Write amplification from indexes** — you added indexes to fix reads and made writes worse, schema-level decision with real cost
-5. **RAM vs disk** — wrong instance type, you're running to the filing room on every query until you fix it
+3. **RAM vs disk** — wrong instance type, every query running to the filing room.
+Fixable with the right instance.
+4. **MVCC overhead** — vacuum can't keep up with write load, dead tuples accumulate, performance degrades quietly.

 The wrong database is Mordin's genophage — a decision made early that determines everything that follows.
 He'd rather be the one who makes sure you understand it correctly than leave it to someone who might get it wrong.